 You can use Kodi to watch content you pay for.
 But Kodi is popular because you can also use it to watch tons of stuff without paying — from sources like HBO, Showtime, ESPN, and many more.

 To see what Kodi can do and how to get started, check out our beginner’s guide on how to use Kodi.
 This will show you how to use Kodi to watch free TV, movies, and live sports from a vast library of popular channels.
 Also, see our list of the best Kodi TV add-ons you’ll want to install to get access to content.
-Or, learn more on the official Kodi website.
+Or see the best add-ons to watch live TV on Kodi.

 One major note: Using Kodi to stream free TV comes with some risk.
 First, Kodi’s security issues can be dangerous if not avoided.
 Plus, some channels/copyright holders/government agencies won’t be happy you’re watching paid content for free.
 Therefore, it is highly recommended you take steps to stay safe on Kodi.
 The best way to do this is by using a VPN with Kodi.
 A VPN will encrypt your connection, hide your identity, prevent tracking and monitoring, and keep you safe from spies and hackers.
 See the best VPNs for Kodi.